Abimcp/codecademy-rockpaperscissors/README.md

-# Codecademy: Magic Eight Ball
+# Codecademy: Rock, Paper, Scissors
 Project from Codecademy to build a game of Rock, Paper, Scissors to learn Javascript Functions.

 ## Running the Project